See More Videos on our Ecobotanica You Tube Channel

 Credit for this video: Liam Brennan Film maker

-A relaxing, unique and beautiful setting, delectable flower-based afternoon tea, an inspiring garden tour and a beautiful bag of organic goodies to take home, including your own copy of ‘A Delicious Bunch’
+A relaxing, unique and beautiful setting, delectable flower-based afternoon tea, an inspiring garden tour and a class with your own copy of ‘A Delicious Bunch’

 To book your spot, check the Classes tab above for the next date , then email Linda